winwiz1/crisp-csv/README.md

 > The CSV field called `index` will be referred to as `geoindex`.

-The utility performs a set of checks to validate each row, identifies the rows that need to be rejected as invalid, filters the data (by skipping certain rows) and creates the output file by merging the selected CSV fields taken from both files.
+The utility performs a set of checks to validate each row, identifies the rows that need to be rejected as invalid, filters the data (by skipping certain rows) and creates an output file by merging the selected CSV fields taken from both files.
 The output file contains the following columns:
 ```
 date, geoindex, country, state/province, locality, confirmed cases, recovered cases, deaths, aggregation level
 ```